surajchoubey/latte-integrale-checks/README.md

 Outputs have been extracted as required out from the huge mess of output files and shown here down below.<br/>
 The tests values which are there in `simple_mc_integration.cpp` have been put here so you can compare easily with the `latte` values.

-Also I havent covered with cubes and rectangles because `latte` cannot support exponential functions ( they were pretty straightforward and can be calculated by hand/calculator )
+Also I havent covered with cubes and rectangles because `latte` cannot support exponential functions ( they were pretty straightforward and can be calculated by hand/calculator )<br />

+I have added the `latte` commands too so you can check individually also.

 ### 1. Simplex Polytopes

+For `n` dimensional polytope created `n` dimensional polytope is formed and `n` dimensional function is integrated in here.
 ```RUBY
 test_values(integration_value, 0.67, 0.666);
 test_values(integration_value, 0.34, 0.333);